 I am a recognised counsellor & psychotherapist for the following Providers:

 There are a limited number of discounted places for those in financial need.
 Please call to discuss further.

 The first session is payable by cash.
 Further payments can be made by either cash or BACS with payment due either at the beginning or end of the session .

 24 hours notice of cancellation of session is required to avoid full payment.

 Where can I park?

-My practice is based in Byfleet with free parking and is easily accessible from Woking, Weybridge, Cobham, New Haw, Addlestone, Chertsey, West Byfleet and is within a 15 minute walk of Byfleet and New Haw railway station.
+My practice is based in Byfleet with free on-street parking and is easily accessible from Woking, Weybridge, Cobham, New Haw, Addlestone, Chertsey, West Byfleet and is within a 15 minute walk of Byfleet and New Haw railway station.